 Now let’s talk recurring versus one-time.
 If someone owes you money, and you’ve already assessed a one-time late fee, then there really is no further incentive for them to pay.
 This is why recurring is important.

 Lastly, none of this matters if you do not have late fees defined in the initial agreement.
-You cannot charge a late fee if it was not disclosed clearly up front.
+You cannot charge a late fee if it was not disclosed clearly upfront.
 In order to obtain a late fee, there must be some agreement between the parties before the transaction that provides for late fees.
 The agreement can be as simple as a conspicuously placed sign in the store that advises of the late-fee policy or a letter to customers explaining it.
 If purchase-order forms are used, the form should state the late fee policy.
 Your policy should clearly state both the amount and the time frame in which you expect payment (“A $25 late fee will be charged for payments not received within 30 days of purchase.”)

 Another technique would be to make sure that late fees are listed on all of your invoices.
 A simple line in the footer that says “A $5 late fee will be applied to all invoices not paid within 30 days of the invoice date” would be a very specific notice.
 Something a little simpler may also be sufficient and may say “Late fees may be applied to past due balances.”
 But remember, don’t make threats if you are not going to act.
 If you say a late fee of $5 will be added, make sure it is automatic.
 Use a billing software that automatically calculates and applies late fees.
-But make sure that the fee can be easily removed or waived if necessary, because at the end of the day, keeping a customer is more important that 0.8%.
+But make sure that the fee can be easily removed or waived if necessary, because at the end of the day, keeping a customer is more important than 0.8%.
 And finally, no business WANTS to get paid late.
 And no business WANTS to have to charge late fees.
 So use a billing software that sends an automated, customized and personalized reminder to customers a day or two before late fees are to be applied.
 Remind the customer about the late fee.
 Give them an option to avoid late fees by paying instantly online.
 But also let them know that if they have already sent a payment, it will be recorded as soon as received.
 And always thank them for their business.